ABO Energy: 2020-2024

-As of 2023, ABO Wind has energy farms with a total volume of more than 2.5 gigawatts of capacity under contract, and has over 900 employees, It has connected more than 800 wind, solar and battery storage facilities with a nominal capacity of just over two gigawatts to the grid in Germany, France, Finland, Spain, the United Kingdom, Greece, Hungary, Bulgaria, the Republic of Ireland and Iran.
+As of 2024, ABO Energy has planned and built energy farms with a total volume of more than 5.5 gigawatts of capacity and has over 1,200 employees.
+It has connected around 900 wind, solar and battery storage facilities with a nominal capacity of over 2.5 gigawatts to the grid in Germany, France, Finland, Spain, the United Kingdom, Greece, Hungary, Bulgaria, Ireland, Tunisia, Poland, and Iran.